thejsj/jsj-gallery-slideshow/README.md

 ### 1.1
 Check your html doesn't break.
-If using ajax, try using the createjsj-gallery-slideshow() function to re-init your plugin.
+If using ajax, try using the createJSJGallerySlideshow() function to re-init your plugin.

+### 1.1.2
+Please update in order for plugin to work correctly.
+This upgrades fixes minor programming bugs.

+### 1.1.3
+Please update in order for plugin to work correctly.
+This upgrades fixes minor programming bugs.

 ## Online Examples